Limbach Flugmotoren

-Limbach Flugmotoren (Limbach Aero Engines) is a German company that produces aircraft engines.
+Limbach Flugmotoren (Limbach Aero Engines) is a Chinese-owned company based in Germany that produces aircraft engines.

 History

 The company is named after Peter Limbach who expanded his father's engine repair business in the 1970s in Königswinter.
 By May 2006, Limbach had produced more than 6000 engines.
 The engines are certified according to CS-22 Subpart H for use in motorgliders, CS-LSA and CS-VLA type of aircraft.